The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 When the registration has been completed, the company is turned over to the directors for future management.
 The shares subscribed to by the promoters may then be transferred to the ultimate owners.

-Reduction of time to form a company With effect from July 2008, it may be possible to register a company in one day.
+Reduction of time to form a company It may be possible to register a company in one day.
 This is provided that all the necessary steps have been taken, namely the drafting and signing of the memorandum, the articles, and the shareholders list, all shares have been subscribed for and a minimum of 25% has been paid up, the statutory meeting has been held and all necessary matters have been approved.

-Shareholders A limited company must initially have three promoters (seven prior to July 2008), and at all times, must have at least three shareholders (seven prior to July 2008).
+Shareholders A limited company must initially have three promoters, and at all times, must have at least three shareholders.

 Who may be a shareholder?
-Under a Department of Business Development ruling in December 2008:
+Under a Department of Business Development ruling issued in December 2008:

 Directors After the registration has been completed, the company will be managed by its directors.
 At least one third of the directors must retire annually, but these directors may be re-elected.
 The laws concerning directors’ liabilities and duties are similar to those found in other countries (see further Chapter 5 Duties of directors and rights of shareholders).

-Notices for shareholders' meetings With effect from July 2008, a notice to convene a shareholders' meeting, must be: (a) published at least once in a local paper at least seven days prior to the meeting, and (b) sent to all shareholders by registered post with advice of delivery at least seven days prior to the meeting.
+Notices for shareholders' meetings A notice to convene a shareholders' meeting, must be: (a) published at least once in a local paper at least seven days prior to the meeting, and (b) sent to all shareholders by registered post with advice of delivery at least seven days prior to the meeting.

 If special resolutions will be proposed at the meeting, the notice must be: (a) published at least once in a local newspaper at least 14 days prior to the meeting and (b) sent to all shareholders by registered post with advice of delivery at least 14 days prior to the meeting.
 The wording must be in a particular form.
 The articles may not contain any clause to exclude these obligations.